 The launch of 3G in the country has also been a growth driver for M2M, which is expected to gain momentum in the next five years.
 "3G allows faster data communication, which was not possible with 2G and 2.5G networks," Kapoor said.

 Projects such as Aadhaar will give further impetus.
-Coupled with M2M, William said the national identification number can be used to improve both transparency as well as utilization of financial benefits being provided to the rural masses.
+Coupled with M2M, William said the national identification number can be used to improve both transparencies as well as utilization of financial benefits being provided to the rural masses.

-Vishal Tripathi, Gartner's principal research analyst, added there was considerable scope for M2M deployments in the BFSI (banking, financial services and insurance) segment.
+Vishal Tripathi, Gartner's principal research analyst, added there was considerable scope for M2M deployments in the BFSI (banking, financial services, and insurance) segment.

 According to a joint study conducted by GSMA and Machina Research, the number of total connected devices would grow from more than 9 million today to 24 million in 2020.
 According to 6Wresearch, India M2M modules market would reach US$98.38 million by 2016 at a CAGR (compound annual growth rate) of 33.81 percent.
 Cellular M2M modules were expected to grow at 35.32 percent over the same period, from 2011 to 2016.